 As many fixed-income investors know, favorable federal tax laws were developed to encourage the investment in municipal bonds and municipal bond funds, which serve to enhance civic life across the United States by financing infrastructure development and community-building initiatives.

 Many states, however, have laws requiring investors to pay taxes on income that was exempt at the federal level.
 We understand that balancing a state budget amid a variety of changing conditions may well be a daunting task for elected officials, but do investors have to give up even more of their hard-earned income?
 Aren’t investors already coping with state and local governments that seem to be collecting more and allocating less to the services they need?

-At Oppenheimer Rochester, we manage single-state funds in 12 states, each of which holds many types of muni securities and all of which produce net investment income that is exempt from federal, state and, where applicable, local income taxes.
+At Oppenheimer Rochester, we manage single-state funds in 12 states.
+Each portfolio holds many types of muni securities and all produce net investment income that is exempt from federal, state and, where applicable, local income taxes.
 Of these funds, five long-term funds and 2 limited term funds are currently open to new investors.1

 - Oppenheimer Rochester California Municipal Fund

 - Oppenheimer Rochester Limited Term California Municipal Fund

 - Oppenheimer Rochester New Jersey Municipal Fund